cadesalaberry/BezierCurvesAndStringProximityMeter/README.md

 (a) **10** Describe, in pseudo-code, a dynamic programming algorithm you could use to compute similarity of strings given the above constraints.

+>Our program has two main features:
+* Ignores leading, trailing, and multiple spaces between words when comparing strings.
+* Measures the distance between character relative to how they appear to the human eye.

+	string virtualMap = ( characters in the right order separated in groups )

+	int distance ( string1, string2 )

+		words1 = extractWords(string1)
+		words2 = extractWords(string2)

+		int distance between words = 0

+		for each word1 and word2 of words1 and words2

+			for each character1 and character2 of word1 and word2

+				add distance(character1,character2) to distance between words

+	int distance ( character1, character2 )

+		get index of character1 in virtualMap
+		get index of character2 in virtualMap

+		return the distance between the two

 (b) **5** In the next question your pseudo-code will become actual code and have to make some clear decisions about which characters are more similar than others.
 Come up with a reasonable and detailed character-to-character similarity measure you could use within your design.
 Character similarity depends to some degree on the font, so for uniformity assume a basic courier font, and consider only space, and the letters/symbols:

 	abcdefghijklmnopqrstuvwxyz0123456789.,-